afqueiruga/popcorn/README.md

 Copyright (C) Alejandro Francisco Queiruga, Lawrence Berkeley National Lab, 2016-2018

 As with cornflakes, the license is also LGPL3 as per LICENSE.txt.
 Note that the output of popcorn, the transpiled C and Python source, are free of this license, such that the C files may be freely incorporated into another software.
-However, I would appreciate a citation or the note that Popcorn was used to generate some of the source code in your documentation.
+However, a citation or the note that Popcorn was used to generate some of the source code in your public-facing documentation would be very much appreciated.